 CFDs are not regulated as well as stocks and are not protected either.
 So, if something happens to eToro, you will not have the same level of protection as if you had stocks.
 When owning a CFD, you do not own the stock!

 We can also compare the reputation of DEGIRO vs eToro.

 Both brokers have an average reputation.
-They both have some big fans and some big detractors.
-But they do not have a great reputation.
+They both have some big fans and some prominent detractors.
+But they do not have an excellent reputation.

 Let’s take a look at the user reviews of DEGIRO on TrustPilot.
 They are graded at 3.6 out of 5.
 The main issues pointed out by customers are mainly about customer service (or the lack of customer service).
 Other problems are related to withdrawals that seem to be slow in some countries.

-We also need to keep in mind that many reports are simply people that did not read the conditions and are salty for paying a fee they did not research.
+We also need to remember that many reports are simply people who did not read the conditions and are salty for paying a fee they did not research.
 Let’s also keep in mind that many people are complaining about the waiting list that is in place during the coronavirus crisis.

 Let’s do the same for the user reviews of eToro on TrustPilot.
 They do worse than DEGIRO, with 2.4 out of 5.
-The main complaint about eToro is that they change the fees and the conditions too often.
+The main complaint about eToro is that they often change the fees and conditions.
 It means that when you create your account, the conditions could be different than a few months later when you trade.

 Other complaints are about the very high currency conversion fees and the high spreads.
 Many people also complain about the lack of transparency in the way zero-commission is advertised.
-They also seem to have several issues in the execution of orders, which is concerning.
-Finally, there are also some complaints about customer service, but fewer than for DEGIRO.
+They also seem to have several issues executing orders, which is concerning.
+Finally, there are also some complaints about customer service, but fewer than DEGIRO.